ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 16 But the earth helped the woman, and the earth opened its mouth and drank up the river which the dragon poured out of his mouth.
 > 17 So the dragon was enraged with the woman, and went off to make war with the rest of her children, who keep the commandments of God and hold to the testimony of Jesus.

+**Revelation 12 Summary**

+***In Chapter 12, John*** sees a great sign in heaven: a woman clothed with the sun who gives birth to a male child destined to rule all nations, while a great red dragon seeks to devour the child (*vv.
+1–4*).
+The child is caught up to God and His throne, and the woman flees into the wilderness where God protects her for 1,260 days (*vv.
+5–6*).
+A war in heaven occurs—Michael and his angels fight the dragon, who is cast down to earth with his angels (*vv.
+7–9*).
+A loud voice declares victory through the blood of the Lamb and the word of believers’ testimony (*vv.
+10–11*).
+Enraged, the dragon persecutes the woman and her offspring—those who keep God’s commandments and hold to the testimony of Jesus (*vv.
+13–17*).

+***Christ is presented as*** the male child who is destined to rule all nations and is exalted to God’s throne, securing victory over the dragon through His redemptive work (*vv.
+5, 10–11*).

+***Believers should*** overcome through the blood of the Lamb and their testimony, remain faithful under persecution, and keep God’s commandments (*vv.
+11, 17*).

 **the Beast from the Sea** *(13:1-10)*

 > 1 And the dragon stood on the sand of the seashore.